 I grew up watching “Mary Tyler Moore Show” reruns after school and wishing I could have an apartment like hers.
 And of course I’d have to have a neighbor like Rhoda to go with it!

 Mary Richards lived on the third floor of an old Queen Anne Victorian in Minneapolis, Minnesota, behind those signature Palladian windows with the iron balcony.
-We get a glimpse of the house here as she drives her white Ford Mustang up to it during the first season:

 In real life, those Palladian windows at the top of the house led to nothing but an unfinished attic space at the time.
 Later owners reportedly finished it and turned it into a media room.